+Registered trademark of Caterpillar Inc., 100 North East Adams St., Peoria, IL 61629.

+Trade mark of Caterpillar Inc., 100 North East Adams St., Peoria, IL 61629.

+The sole source of supply of the apparatus known to the committee at this time is Caterpillar Inc., 100 North East Adams St., Peoria, IL 61629.

 If you are aware of alternative suppliers, please provide this information to ASTM International Headquarters.
 Your comments will receive careful consideration at a meeting of the responsible technical committee1 which you may attend.